mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 comments: false
 ---

-Object-oriented concepts give you a solid foundation for making critical design decisions.
+Understanding OOP concepts give you a solid foundation for making critical decisions about object-oriented software design.

 ## Class